ConnerIsOdd/PYTOS/tutorial or documentation or whatever you wanna call it.md

 Q: Do I need to make a login in the program?

 A: For now, Yes.
-But probably not in the next update.
+But probably not in a future update.
+For now, make your username and password the number 0 or something.

 Q: Why did you make this?